 A cruelty-free, meatless take on bacon.
 Using rice paper, soaked in a smoky oil-free marinade and baked to crispy perfection!

 - Holding each end of the strip, dunk it into the marinade and use your thumb and pointer finger to remove the excess.
 Dunk and repeat.
-When wiping off the excess, stay to one side to replicate a line of "fat".
+When wiping off the excess remove only from one side to replicate a line of "fat" where the extra marinade is left.
 Keeping one side of the strip more saturated gives it a chewier texture and the other side stays crispy.
 If you want an even chewier texture, flip over one side of the rice paper so it's overlapping by 1/4 inch.

 - Bake at 375 F for 12-14 minutes on the center rack.
 Watch carefully, they burn easily.
 Feel free to sprinkle with salt or nutritional yeast for even more flavor and texture.

 - Remove from oven and cool for 1-2 minutes before serving.